marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   Assume that the current compilation unit represents the whole program being compiled.
-All public functions and variables with the exception of ``main`` and those merged by attribute :gcc-attr:`externally_visible` become static functions and in effect are optimized more aggressively by interprocedural optimizers.
+All public functions and variables with the exception of ``main`` and those merged by attribute :fn-attr:`externally_visible` become static functions and in effect are optimized more aggressively by interprocedural optimizers.

   This option should not be used in combination with :option:`-flto`.